 This will require you to build and plan your colony’s layout and what to prioritize.
 Colonists need food and water to sustain themselves, yet clothing and tools are also important.
 You will eventually burn up nearby resources and will need to rely on specialists to venture outside the safety of your colony’s gates.

 Specialists have different skills they use to traverse the world, fight bandits and scavenge resources for your colony.
 To succeed, you need to manage all these factors while combating catastrophes that will periodically fall upon your struggling survivors.

 Your own personal apocalypse

-It is a profoundly deep and customizable difficulty option that completely trounces the common choices of easy, normal and hard.
-You can tailor the experience down to very detail of how you desire it to be.
+It is a profoundly deep and customizable difficulty option that completely trounces the common choices of easy, normal, and hard.
+You can tailor the experience down to every detail of how you desire it to be.

 Advanced resources such as metal and plastics require structures like a recycler and a worker assigned to it to gather and refine the material into something usable.
 Materials can be used to build more structures or manufactured into advanced resources such as tools and clothing.

 Each survivor is fully simulated with needs and even a bit of personality.
 Some will have bonuses such as faster production or similar penalties.
 However, these are by and large meaningless.
 While you select how many workers a structure should use, you don’t really micromanage the individual colonists themselves.
 Furthermore, Your colony can quickly grow to high numbers which make such micromanagement impossible in any case.

 You oversee the bigger picture, what resources survivors should scavenge and what materials they should refine.
 You build the structures, the housing, and the roads to help your survivors move and act more effectively.
 Making sure they have tools so they don’t get a productivity penalty, and ensuring they have clothes to help protect against ailments.
 How do you expect survivors to chop down trees without tools?
 By punching them?
 That’s just silly!